getbeak/extension-variable-template/README.md

-# Beak realtime value extension
+# Beak variable extension

 **Note: The Beak Extensions API is still in an experimental phase, and so are the docs.**

-This is a template repo to help you get started building a Realtime Value extension for Beak.
+This is a template repo to help you get started building a variable extension for Beak.

 ## About Beak